Amayoo0/Open5GS-UERANSIM-Setup/README.md

 # Configure listener to K8's API for PodMonitoring
 To monitor the resource usage metrics exposed by the metrics-server service in the kubernetes API, we need a pod capable of obtaining and formatting these metrics so that prometheus can understand them.

-Actualizamos el script en ./volume/pod-metrics.py
+Update the script in ./volume/pod-metrics.py

 ## Create an image in Docker Hub
 The image will have the aplication ./volume/pod-metrics.py and all the dependencies.